rusttick/SplitHoverEsc/README.md

 # Goals

 1. drive a hoverboard motor
-   with the free controllers that came with the hoverboards with high torque at low speed
+   a. with the free controllers that came with the hoverboards
+   b. with high torque at low speed
 2. find/assemble a framework to write portable rust for mcu's in general